diamondspacering/podfic-tracker-database/todos/general.md

   - [ ] Check if any processing is needed on posted date
   - [ ] Should files expanded state be in AdditionalContentRows?
   - [ ] Pull in resources in podfic loader for AdditionalContentRows
+  - [ ] Filtering on dates
+  - [ ] Filtering on chaptered/chapter numbers
 - SchedulePage.tsx
   - [ ] Set up automatic triggers to create schedule events for deadlines (partially implemented)
     - make sure you know how date is being sent